bobril/bbcore/README.md

     bb2

+# What to do when bb2 failing to start for first time because Github rate limit

+Github by default has limit of 60 anonymous requests per hour from one IP.
+So if it fails you have 2 options, wait or provide token to authenticate as yourself.
+First read [https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/] how to create your token.
+Token can have just read only rights, you don't need to select any scopes.
+Then you can either store it into your user profile directory in .github/token.txt file or set environment variable GITHUB_TOKEN.

 # How to override used version

 In `package.json` create `bobril` section and set `bbVersion` to specific version you need.
 By setting `tsVersion` you can override used TypeScript for compilation.